Sign In to see current Signals.

 Weekly technical indicators are neutral.

-The weekly MACD line is below its signal line since June 8, 2018.
-This is an indication that the medium-term trend is down.
 The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 Short-term trend: [See EPP short-term trend chart]

 Daily Technical Indicators: [See EPP daily technical indicators chart]

-The daily MACD line is above its signal line since January 3, 2019.
-This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current short-term uptrend is strong.
+The daily MACD line is above its signal line since June 5, 2019.
+The distance between MACD and the signal line is low, but getting bigger.